Welcome to the School Counseling Department

 The Bishop Student Assistance Program is designed for teachers and administrators to work collaboratively to address social and academic needs of students.
 The program is a way to ensure that the needs of every student are being met.

-Students are referred to this program by teachers, counselors or another adult in their life because they might be struggling personally, socially and/or academically.
+Students are referred to this program by teachers, counselors, or other adults in their lives because they might be struggling personally, socially, and/or academically.

 Program referrals

-If you have questions or feel you know a student who would benefit from this program, please contact BCHS Social Worker, Laura Gorr, at Lgorr@bishopchatard.org, or 317-251-1451 Ext.
+If you have questions or feel you know a student who would benefit from this program, please contact BCHS Mental Health Counselor, Laura Gorr, at Lgorr@bishopchatard.org, or 317-251-1451 Ext.
 2273.
 Her office is in the main office area, across from Mr. Reilly’s office.

-Throughout the school year, the School Counseling Office, in conjunction with the Office of Alumni, hosts Alumni Career Lunches.
-Hosted during the lunch period or before school, groups of about 20 students can meet with recent BCHS alumni who discuss their careers and occupations, their college courses and what drew them to their chosen professions.
-Question and answer sessions help students learn more about a career path that they may be interested in pursuing.Research demonstrates that a key factor in choosing a profession is exposure to someone who works in that area.
-Bishop Chatard is excited to offer this opportunity to all students, regardless of grade level, who are thinking about their college and career choices.
+Throughout the school year, the School Counseling Office in conjunction with the BCHS Alumni Coordinator hosts Career Days for juniors and seniors.
+During these presentations, professionals from various fields share insights about their careers, educational paths, and what inspired them to choose their professions.
+Students can choose a session that matches their interest.
+Sessions include opportunities for questions and answers, helping students explore potential career paths in greater depth.Research demonstrates that a key factor in choosing a profession is exposure to someone who works in that area.
+Bishop Chatard is excited to offer this opportunity who are thinking about their college and career choices.

 For general Counseling Department questions, feel free to email guidance@bishopchatard.org.